-Shared experiences are awesome, and there’s nothing like going WOWEWWWWOWW alongside another person.
-Contrary to popular belief, some introverts want to share their memories just as much as social butterflies, we just find it harder to meet the right people.
+Shared experiences are awesome; there’s nothing like going WOWEWWWWOWW alongside another person.
+Contrary to popular belief, some introverts want to share their memories just as much as social butterflies; we just find it harder to meet the right people.
 Tours are a low-maintenance way to get some interaction in; it’s easy to find something to talk about since new experiences are a great conversation starter!

 Yasss, tours can be free or budget-friendly too!
 This could be a half-day tour to a temple or waterfall, a food tour to the night markets organised by a hostel, booking into a ‘shared car’ rather than taking a scooter/taxi or a free city walking tour.

-I’ve seen a LOT of DIY posts recently with people advocating to do hikes alone… well, most of these travellers were NOT alone but couples!
+I’ve seen a LOT of DIY posts recently with people advocating doing hikes alone… well, most of these travellers were NOT alone but couples!
 Booking a sunrise hike with a guide is a lot safer and more fun.
-Plus if you’re a socially anxious type, you’ll be relieved that half the time people are to warn out to make conversation haha!
+Plus, if you’re a socially anxious type, you’ll be relieved that people are too worn out to make conversation half the time, haha!
 Whether you consider choosing a private guide or book onto a small group tour or shared car for the day, it can be nice to take the hassle out of planning and enjoy the day!

 Don’t book into tours and explore alone!

-Solo travel is NOT one size fits all, even for introverts (maybe even in particular for introverts, we are a complex bunch right?) so I am also going to make the case for low-key tours below as well.
-But there’s nothing like exploring at your own place, slowly observing the world around you.
+Solo travel is NOT one size fits all, even for introverts (maybe even in particular for introverts, we are a complex bunch, right?), so I am also going to make the case for low-key tours below as well.
+But there’s nothing like exploring at your own pace, slowly observing the world around you.